docker-archive/deploykit/README.md

 [![infrakit+linuxkit](./docs/images/infrakit_linuxkit_screencap.png)](https://www.youtube.com/watch?v=j50ovfRWpZM "InfraKit + LinuxKit")

-In this video, InfraKit is used to build a custom linux operating system (based on [linuxkit](https://github.com/linuxkit/linuxkit)).
+In this video, InfraKit was used to build a custom linux operating system (based on [linuxkit](https://github.com/linuxkit/linuxkit)).
-We then deploy a cluster of virtual machine instances on a local Mac laptop using the Mac Xhyve hypervisor (HyperKit).
-A cluster of 3 servers boot up in seconds and InfraKit orchestrates rolling updates when the custom OS image is updated with a different public key.
+We then deployed a cluster of virtual machine instances on a local Mac laptop using the Mac Xhyve hypervisor (HyperKit).
+A cluster of 3 servers booted up in seconds.
+Later, after the custom OS image has been updated with a new public key, InfraKit detects the change and orchestrates a rolling update of the nodes.
 We then deploy the same OS image to a bare-metal ARM server running on [Packet.net](https://packet.net), where the server uses custom ipxe boot directly from the localhost.
 It demonstrates some of the key concepts and components in InfraKit and shows how
 InfraKit can be used to implement an integrated workflow from custom OS image creation to cluster deployment and Day N management.